 To prepare to pass the motorcycle skills test, you can enroll in a Motorcycle Safety Program Course.
 This will allow you to receive training in motorcycle skills before you apply for a license.

-If you choose to seek out this training, the course administrators could provide you with a motorcycle and helmet during the course.
+If you choose to seek out this training, the course administrators will provide you with a motorcycle and helmet during the course.
 The fee for training is $250.
+Even better, many insurance companies will give motorcycle riders who have completed a formal riding education program a discount on their insurance.

 Apply for a License Without Taking the Safety Program